-- Membership in the professional AACN community. - Specialty certification for acute and critical care nurses. - Evidence-based practice standards and protocols. - Recognition of excellence through the Beacon unit excellence program. - Engagement in educational opportunities including NTI, e-learning and the free CE center. - Local AACN chapter involvement.
+- Membership in the professional AACN community within their hospital organizations. - Specialty certification for acute and critical care nurses. - Evidence-based practice standards and protocols. - Recognition of excellence through the Beacon unit excellence program. - Engagement in educational opportunities including NTI, e-learning and the free CE center. - Local AACN chapter involvement.

 Just as chapter leaders are not required to be AACN Ambassadors, Ambassadors are not required to be chapter members.
 Chapters should locate area ambassadors, invite and include them in chapter meetings, and collaborate with them to help engage area nurses in chapter activities.
-Go to www.aacn.org/Ambassadors > Find an Ambassador.
+Go to www.aacn.org/Ambassadors to find area Ambassadors.